Documentation

 Rectangle [R]

-Drag to draw a rectangle using the current stroke and fill colours from the Format toolbar.
+Drag to draw a rectangle.
+Holds its stroke and fill colours from the Format toolbar.

 Ellipse [E]